sn-ekstrand/walkability-and-cost/README.md

 Maybe it's a Sunday morning and you want to go for a walk and grab a coffee from your local cafe.
 Or maybe it's a Wednesday night and you need a few ingredients for dinner so you want to walk to a store.
 Or maybe it's a Saturday night and you're going out with friends, but you don't want to worry about finding a designated driver.
 Do you have the option to walk to these places?
 Or are you looking to get a new apartment that enables you to walk to places like these?
 Are you prepared to pay the increased rent or live with the small unit?

-This study asks the question is the Walkscore of an apartment positively correlated with the cost per square foot of that apartment?
+This study asks the question: is the Walkscore of an apartment positively correlated with the cost per square foot of that apartment?

 ## Walkscore
 ----